This EIP does three things:

 was taken from the calldata cost of a transaction, as it is a similar datatype and must persist indefinitely to ensure later verification.

-Allowing a single account to share multiple keys creates a security risk as it reduces the security to the weakest algorithm.
+Allowing a single account to share multiple keys creates a security risk as it reduces the security of all addresses to the weakest algorithm.
 This is also out of scope for this EIP and could be implemented via a future EIP.

-While adding a new address format for every new algorithm would ensure that collisions never happen and that security is not bound by the lowest common denominator, the amount of changes that would have to be made and backwards compatibility issues would be too vast to warrant this.
+While adding a new address format for every new algorithm would ensure that collisions never happen and that security would not be bound by the lowest common denominator, it creates an excessively large burden on client and tooling developers.

 ecrecover